akhoury/ginx/README.md

 * refactor some of the big functions
 * support other encodings
 * optional DEBUG param flag, and input/output paths flags
-* delete the storage if user chooses to run non-persistent
 * increase test coverage, seriously

 API